(A) What is the definition of disability and how is it determined?

 (1) "Disability" for purposes of the disability financial assistance (DFA) program is defined in section 5115.01 of the Revised Code.
 "Disability" applies to an individual who is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or that has lasted or can be expected to last for a continuous period of not less than nine months.

-(2) The determination of disability is made by the disability determination unit, and is based on supplemental security income (SSI) disability criteria except for the twelve-month period for SSI disability requirement.
+(2) The determination of disability is made by the disability determination area, and is based on supplemental security income (SSI) disability criteria except for the twelve-month period for SSI disability requirement.

 (3) The county agency cannot make its own determination of a disability.

-(4) The determination of disability by the disability determination unit for medicaid may be used to meet the disability determination requirement for the DFA program.
+(4) The determination of disability by the disability determination area for medicaid may be used to meet the disability determination requirement for the DFA program.

 (B) What is the responsibility of the county agency in the disability determination process?

-(1) The county agency shall develop the medical information necessary for submission to the disability determination unit for a determination of disability in the following situations:
+(1) The county agency shall develop the medical information necessary for submission to the disability determination area for a determination of disability in the following situations:

 (2) The county agency shall give the following forms to the individual, the individual's legal representative, the authorized representative, or the treating physician(s):